Simbotics/Simbot-Base/.github/ISSUE_TEMPLATE/bug_report.md

 **Media**
 If applicable, add screenshots, pictures or videos to help explain your problem.

+**Potential Resolution**
+If you think you know what's causing the problem, mention it here.
+Otherwise, delete this section.

 **Additional context**
 Add any other context about the problem here.